NoelDeMartin/noeldemartin/README.md

 Hi there!

-My name is Noel, I am a developer and entrepreneur who loves to learn, solve problems and build products that make an impact.
+My name is Noel, I am a developer and entrepreneur who loves to learn, solve problems, and build products that make an impact.

 I am currently working at [@moodlehq](https://github.com/moodlehq/) 4 days a week and doing side projects the rest of the time (mostly focused on [@solid](https://github.com/solid/) at the moment).